wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2025-01-18-the-real-problem-with-AI.md

 We made a model for the evolution of data centre emissions over time, which takes into account both the embodied carbon [[15]](#15) and the emissions from use [[14]](#14).
 This model does not take into account the embodied carbon emissions from creating the actual infrastructure (data centres themselves, electricity supplies, networking, roads, water supplies).
 According to UNEP [[17]](#17), the footprint of the gobal construction sector was 10 GtCO₂e/y.
 Data centres are only a small fraction of all global construction, but I could not find reliable data and therefore could not include this contribution in the calculations.

 Using our model, we arrive at an electricity consumption of 3400 TWh/y for the data centres by 2035.
 This is of the same order as the rough estimate, but as expected somewhat lower.
 The embodied carbon (which we modeled above by the estimate share of TSMC's electricity) is also considerably lower.
 The overall figure is 1.6 GtCO₂e of additional emissions (rather than the 2.4 GtCO₂e from our rough model; but rough as it was, this is quite close).
 This is still problematic: the total global CO₂ budget for 2035 is 22 GtCO₂e/y according to the UNEP Emissions Gap Report 2024 [[16]](#16).
+Global emissions from electricity generation were 14 GtCO₂e in 2023 and projected to rise to 15 GtCO₂e by 2035 without the growth in AI.

-And if the trend would persist, then after 20 years of 22% growth year on year, the additional emissions would be almost 6 GtCO₂e/y.
+And if this trend would persist, then after 20 years of 22% growth year on year, the additional emissions would be almost 6 GtCO₂e/y.

 ## What about a hundred times growth?